 Refining personal skills and learning to draw out the best in each individual in a group are among the goals of this session, as well as providing an overall introduction to the program and acquaint class members with each other.

-This session includes an overview of the Monroe County economy.
+This session includes an overview of the Monroe County economy, examines the Keys history and the evolving economic engines - the booms and the busts, alike.
 The class will review Keys’ current and potential issues that impact our economy.
 The class will learn about tourism trends in Monroe County and gain insight on the inner workings of the Tourist Development Council.

 As the major economic industry in Monroe County, it impacts every community sector, and not only financially, but also socially, culturally, and now as a global identity.